onairam-97/tesi-triennale/README.md

 There are different possibilities on how the script can be executed:

-1. Analyze a specified folder
+1. Analyze a specified folder that contains dockerfiles and save results into a json file
-   * Arguments: -dir {folder path}
+   * Arguments: -dir {folder path} 0 -repositoryToJson
+   * Hint: you find the json files in a new folder named "json"
-   * Example: `ruby repository_parser.rb -dir path/to/folder`
+   * Example: `ruby repository_parser.rb -dir path/to/folder 0 -repositoryToJson`
-2. Analyze GitHub repositories from .csv file that contains repo_path
+2. Analyze GitHub repositories from .csv file that contains repo_path and save results into a json file
     * Arguments: -repo "-" {number of repositories to parse}
+    * Hint: you find the json files in a new folder named "json"
     * Example: `ruby repository_parser.rb -repo - 5`
+3. Analyze a specified folder that contains dockerfiles and save results into a mongodb database
+    * Arguments: -dir {folder path} 0 --dbmongo {host} {port} --login {user} {password}
+    * Example: `ruby repository_parser.rb -repo -dir path/to/folder 0 --dbmongo <host> <port> --login <user> <pwd>`

 ## Authors